 RRSOs must inventory all sealed sources at least every six months.
-Inventory records must include the nuclear isotope and quantity, manufacturer's name, model number, serial number of both the gauge and the source, location of the gauge, and the date of the inventory.
+Inventory records must include the nuclear isotope and quantity, manufacturer's name, model number, serial number of both the gauge and the source, and the date of the inventory.
 Place a copy in the EDMS within seven days of completion.